raianand1991/TIE/README.md

 # TIE Dataset

 The TIE(Technical Indian English) dataset is a massive speech dataset of ~750 GB, consisting of ~9.8K technical lectures in English, along with their transcripts.
 The lectures were delivered by instructors from all over India and were sourced from the NPTEL website.
-The dataset can be accessed through the Google Drive link: https://drive.google.com/drive/folders/1k-S61-acXxLyV8jIx-yoGfCTqDzz99EW?usp=sharing
+The dataset can be requested here:[https://forms.gle/k4A6kW8gRZ7qJiJB9]

 ## Folder Structure